LinneaHuynh291234/Financial-Crime-Detection-During-Trade-Wars-2025/README.md

 ## 💾 Data Collection

-The data used in this project is **simulated** and represents typical corporate transactions across Nordic countries.
+The data used in this project is simulated and represents typical corporate transactions across Nordic countries.
 The following fields are included:
 - `transaction_id`
 - `currency`
 - `booking_date`, `transaction_date`, `payment_date`
 - `type_description`, `narrative`, `counterparty_name`
 - `amount` (converted to EUR using Riksbanken API)
-- **Additional engineered features** such as turnover jump %, off-hour flag, and more.
+- **Additional engineered features** such as turnover jump %, risk_flag, and more.

 ---